 Q: How can I help?

 A: Let us count the ways!
 The KHS greatly appreciates donations of cash, time, expertise and items.
 The Kingston Humane Society is a registered charity and as such your donation is tax-deductible as allowed by law.
 Your financial support helps us maintain and even expand the programs and services we offer to the community.
-Please visit our Donations Page to learn more about giving to the KHS.
+Please visit our donations page to learn more about giving to the KHS.
 Additionally, there are many ways you can volunteer to assist animals.
-Please visit the Volunteer section of this website for more information on the various ways you can make a difference in the lives of the animals.[Back to top]
+Please visit the volunteer page of this website for more information on the various ways you can make a difference in the lives of the animals.[Back to top]

 Q: How do you recruit volunteers?